I-1329 Petitions Coming In from Across the State

 Several of WPC’s national allies are working on building support for the Act: Public Campaigns, People for the American Way, Public Citizen and Bold Progressives to name a few.
 Read the press release issued by WPC HERE.

-YES!
-Washington Public Campaigns has testified on two bills: HB 2525, a public financing mechanism for state Supreme Court races, and SB 6098, a disclosure bill to tighten up requirements for disclosing contributions from “incidental organizations” that are not considered political action committees, but are funding campaigns.
 Testifying on HB 2525, Alice Woldt, WPC’s Executive Director, said the highest court in our state must be held in trust by its citizens as “unbiased, impartial and independent.”
 The increasing level of spending on judicial races erodes that trust, said Woldt.
 Rep. Reuven Carlyle introduced HB 2525 and made the point that we can do better than the way judicial campaigns are funded now.
-SB 6098 is aimed at uncovering the dark money in campaigns, especially initiative campaigns.
-The bill provides for transparency of uber contributions from organizations donating $100,000 or more to statewide offices or initiatives and $20,000 or more to legislative races.
-An unusual feat for this legislature, the bill sponsored by Andy Billig of Spokane has bi-partisan support from the Governmental Operations Committee.
+The bill did not get out of the House committee.

 See and hear Lawrence Lessig’s TED talk – We the People, and the Republic We Must Reclaim.